-The combination of creamy turkey filling with the crispy puff pastry topping makes this dish one to remember.
+The combination of creamy filling with the flaky puff pastry crust makes this dish one to remember.
 Don’t let lack of leftover turkey stop you from making this casserole.
-Add chicken for a spectacular variation.
+You can also add chicken for a spectacular variation.

 What is Puff Pastry?